 To file and exchange texts, `txt` uses plain-text headers on the top of text files.
 The basic headers include an identifier, topics, authors and a date.
 It also needs to know basic repository information.

-To create new text files with the header fields to populate, use `txt new "title"`, replacing `title` with the text's title.
+where "My title" is the initial title you wish the text to have.
 The command will return the filename of the new text.
 The filename starts with a part of the ID and the title of the text.
 Use the file name to open it with your text editor.

 Generate web sites and Gemini capsules of a text collection using `txt convert`.
 Before converting, an index file must be generated using `txt index`.
 Upload the `index.pck` and the text files of the subdirectory to a host of your choice.
 If the host provides HTTP or Gemini access, upload `.htm` and `.gem` files respectively.